emsig/elfe3D/elfe3D/in/README.md

 parameter assignment.

-receivers: 200 m to 2000 m in x-direction, every 25 m I put my receivers in small tetrahedra to ensure accurate responses at the receiver sites.
+receivers: 200 m to 2000 m in x-direction, every 25 m

+I put the receivers in small tetrahedra to ensure accurate responses at the receiver sites.
 Thats why I allocate triangle facets for the receiver sites at the air-earth interface